iot-crazy/RickAndMorty2025/README.md

 # Use of AI

 With the emergence of generative AI, I would be a fool if I did not use it in my work and therefore I used it in this work too.
-This is some of the way it has helped me.
+This is some of the ways it has helped me.
 It doesn't always produce ideal code and sometimes it's just plain wrong, but it's good enough to be saving me time every day!

 - Generating code from scaffold
 	+ for example, I created a service, I gave that as a template to ChatGPT along with additional models and it created equivalent services
 	+ the same with EF builders, I ave it an exmaple and additional models
-- Reminding me things I forgot, for example asking it to create a scaffold XUnit test
+- Reminding me things I forgot, for example asking it to create a scaffold xUnit test
-- Researching - Microsoft Documentation isn't always the easist to read, IF you can actually find the right one!
+- Researching - Microsoft Documentation isn't always the easist to read, If you can actually find the right one!
 Instead I ask ChatGPT who has 'read' them all so that saves me time.
 - Debugging - pasting code and compile errors to help spot those hard to find bugs (or when I'm just code-blind from staring at it too much)
 - Generating test data - this can be a labourious task, instead, I just give ChatGpt the RickAndMorty Api and ask it to generate realistic test data
 - Discovering techniques - asking it for a better way to do things, sometimes it comes up with some better method or a new package/feature I didn't know about
 - General bouncing of ideas - give it a problem and some options I'm considering to ask for opinions, i don't always follow it's advice, but it's good to 'talk' through a problem with somebody
-- Animateed CSS - I'm a backend specialist, but ChatGTP is 'fullstack'
+- Animated CSS - I'm a backend specialist, but ChatGTP is 'fullstack'